 Don’t make such mistakes with your CTA button.
 You’ve spent precious time designing your page, make it worthwhile and put yourself in the best position to earn the conversion.

 Where you place your button shouldn’t be dependent on the page fold, but it should link to your value proposition.
 Your CTA should only become visible to your visitors once they have sufficient information about your offer.
 Otherwise, if you place your button prematurely, you risk losing conversions.

 On longer sales pages, CTA buttons aren’t placed until the visitor is well acquainted with the offer.

 Brandgasm’s CTA button comes after the visitor gets to know the course:

-Visitors don’t mind for your CTA button; you just need to make your button visible and contrasting, that’s what UserTesting does with their CTA button.
+Visitors don’t mind scrolling for your CTA button; you just need to make your button visible and contrasting, that’s what UserTesting does with their CTA button.

 The Instapage landing page, although a bit long, still features the CTA button above the fold because visitors learn the UVP in the headline, “Create Great Landing Pages in Just 3 Minutes:”

 This is all the information you need to answer any questions that you may have on your landing page’s primary call to action button.

 Now let’s move on to your secondary call to action button and discuss ways you can optimize it to get more conversions.

 Secondary call-to-action button 101